Inplex-sys/paping-update/README.md

 # paping-update
-The paping program bot now comaptible and working with lasted OS and written in Golang
+The paping program that is now comaptible and working with latest OS and written in Golang

 Install :
   - Windows (x86_64): https://github.com/Inplex-sys/paping-update/releases/download/binaries/paping.exe